strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

     }
 ```

+The `and` method for computations of type `Try` could naturally be reused.

 Instead of relying on the default implementation of `and`
 (that would use sequential composition), you can take advantage of
 the possibility to define `and` in another way to let it use parallel composition